zainkhalid08/reminders/readme.md

 Make fonts locallll  (test by disabling the internet) (optional)
 1. refactor backend (files & code) DONE.
 2. refactor fronend (files & code) DONE.
-3. finalize ayah extractor,
+3. finalize ayah extractor, DONE
-4. hadith extractor
+4. hadith extractor DONE
 5. decide for search...
+DONE
 20. Final test for main features... extra
-21. make feedback notifications just like callcout...to make system announments concistant.
 22. finalize the titles and descriptions for 3 pages

 # STAGING/LIVE CHECKLIST
 17. make sure that public directories arne't accessable.
 FIRST WE'LL GO FOR staging.remindersforgood.com and then...

 # DONE
+21. make feedback notifications just like callcout...to make system announments concistant.
+*pagination on olderfriday sermons
 *decide the header image
 ?*force a format of all the content shown to user especially the post heading and subheadings.
 *decide a design for ayah, hadith